-GStreamer pipeline inspections

-To see the actual pipelines that the GStreamer framework is creating, do the following:
+GStreamer pipeline inspections To see the actual pipelines that the GStreamer framework is creating, do the following:

 - 1. Create a folder to store the dot files, for example: gstIntPipes. - 2.
-Open a terminal and export GST\DEBUG\DUMP\DOT\DIR=<Absolute path>/gstIntPipes.
+Open a terminal and export GST\DEBUG\DUMP\DOT\DIR=<Absolute path>/ gstIntPipes.
 This variable indicates to the GStreamer where to store the dot files. - 3.
-Download an ICA file of a valid VDA. - 4.
-On the same terminal, run the following commands to start a VDA session:
+Download an ICA file of a valid VDA.

-'''

-1 cd /opt/Citrix/ICAClient/

-2 <!--NeedCopy-->
+<!--NeedCopy-->

-'''